39 What the World Needs & What You Can Get Paid For: People Analytics Jobs and Careers

 People Analytics in Practice: Applications and Techniques

 Remember, this guide is not intended to be a textbook, a description of what to do in people analytics, nor is the goal to provide examples of everything that is being done in people analytics today or every possible job title and role that may pop up.
-However, it is hard to talk about careers in people analytics without referencing the many different types of ways you might apply your people analytics in your career.
+However, it is hard to talk about careers in people analytics without referencing the many different types of ways you might apply your people analytics skills in your career.
 So, here is a subset of some of those many approaches you may be taking when you are putting your people skills into practice in your career journey:

 • Organizational Network Analysis